What does your child learn at school each day? Find information about our curriculum subjects here.

 Language skills, across the curriculum, are considered to be vitally important.
 We place great emphasis on the need to acquire the skills of reading and writing.
 Children are also encouraged to develop their verbal skills.
 A wide range of activities and techniques are employed to ensure children’s progress.
 The curriculum is planned in accordance with National requirements.

 Reading: We have introduced book-banding to our progressive reading scheme.
+The book band works alongside the phonic phase that children are working on.
 Children's progress through the book-band colours is tracked throughout the school.
-Children engage in guided reading across the week.
+Children engage in daily focus reading sessions as part of their English lessons.

 Maths (subject leader Mrs Harrington)